 Della Rice (who is a part of Specialty Rice, Inc) maintains 10,000 acres of farmland in Arkansas, the country’s largest rice-producing state.
 The East Arkansas Delta, where Della Rice is grown, is known for creating outstanding, aromatic specialty rice.
 Della Rice has been family owned and operated for more than 20 years.
 The Specialty Rice facility is 100% gluten-free, kosher, and non-GMO.

-Asian Lettuce Wrap Rice Bowl
+Asian Lettuce Wrap Rice Bowls Recipe

 2 cups uncooked Della Rice ( I enjoy white Basmati for this)